Coolock: History

 Coolock has a history dating back over 3,500 years - a Bronze-Age burial site in the area dates back to 1500 BC.
+Up until the early 19th century, a series of raths or mounds were present in the area, and were later flattened.
+One remains on the grounds of the Cadbury factory.
 The settlement grew up around a small early-Christian church.
+An early stone cross remaining near the Church of Ireland St John the Baptist Church associated with an early church of St Brendan the Navigator.
 A Catholic church, St. John's, was later built in the area.
-The feudal barony of Coolock was granted in 1199 by Henry II to the Archbishop of Dublin.
+During Norman times, the area was owned by the Nugent family.
+It was later owned by the monastery of Duleek, and later the Earl of Drogheda.

+A large Roman chapel was recorded there in 1780, and in 1831 the chapel was rebuilt with the thatched roof replaced with slates at a cost of £500.
+The area was still primarily agricultural, supplying Dublin city.
+During the 17th and 18th centuries, quarries were also opened.
+Around the turn of the 19th century, a number of large houses were built, including Coolock House.
+Coolock House was the home of the chemist, William Callaghan, who was the adoptive father of the foundress of the Sisters of Mercy, Catherine McAuley.
+Coolock House later became a convent.

 Coolock remained a small village until the 1950s, with lands around the village being further developed over time, notably Bonnybrook and Kilmore West, between which a new centre to the area formed.
+A factor in this expansion was the construction of large housing estates by the Dublin Corporation.
 At one time the old village was on the Malahide Road but that road was diverted and now passes slightly to the east of the village; in the meantime, a secondary hamlet, Newtown Coolock, developed further north.
+Between 1961 and 1966, the population of Coolock increased by 91.8%.

 Later in the 20th century, lands in the north of Coolock were developed to form the new districts of Darndale and Priorswood.